Plea-Justice/plea-justice.github.io/Simulation/Technical-Documentation/Testing-and-Debugging.md

 2. You can use http-server (command-line http server) or any web server to run the code.
 3. Use [this short video tutorial](https://youtu.be/qMUS1JJcR-A) to run the code without using git or the command line.

----
+***

-## Adobe Animate Publishing to JS ##
+## Adobe Animate Publishing to JS
 Due to changes made by Adobe to the syntax of this output in the middle of development, the modules/assets/publishing-scripts/add-lib.sh is needed to translate the new published js to the more legacy compatible format.
 In case that ever fails, here is a snippet from the old readme about more manual things to try:

 > There are changes which must be made to the tail end of any such assets in order to match expectations of the **engine**.
 These changes are minimal, and consist of altering the syntax of boilerplate class properties and methods found at the end of the file to conform to the syntax of existing assets.
-See existing movieclips such as *prologue.js* for a practical example of expected syntax.]
+See existing Movie Clips such as *prologue.js* for a practical example of expected syntax.

----
+***

-## Qualtrics Links ##
+## Qualtrics Links

-### Demo server for testing latest changes ###
+### Demo server for testing latest changes

 1. [Hit & Run](https://umasslowell.co1.qualtrics.com/jfe/form/SV_eCzRrXXeDTl3tKB)
 2. Shoplifting